Think of your garage door as a giant frying pan, heating the air inside your garage during the day.

 Eventually, all the pieces were in place and my door was finished.

-Overall, I like the way the Matador garage door insulation kit looks now that it’s installed.
+Overall, I like the way the Matador Garage Door Insulation Kit looks.
 At a quick glance, it’s hard to see the seams in the panels so it looks very cohesive.

 I’ve got an eight foot tall, two car garage door which means I needed two of the Matador kits.
 I used all but three panels in both kits.

 The kit added almost twenty pounds of extra weight to the door.
 The final cost was under $200, counting the two tubes of construction adhesive.